-- The first argument to read/write\eeprom is the address in the EEPROM to write the byte to.
-The PIC16F877A part ranges from 0 to 255, allowing 256 bytes to be saved.
-The second argument in write\eeprom is the value to write. - There is a limit to how many times a given location in the data EEPROM can be written to.
-For example, the PIC16F877 chip allows 100,000 times and the A version of this chip may allow 10 times that amount.
-For this reason, a program should be designed not to write any more often than is necessary.
+- The first argument to read/write\eeprom is the address in the EEPROM to where to write the word.
+The dsPIC30F4012 part ranges from 0 to 1023, allowing 1024 bytes to be saved.
+The second argument in write eeprom is the value to write. - There is a limit as to how many times a given location in the data EEPROM can be written to.
+For example, the dsPIC30F4012 chip allows 100,000 times.
+For this reason, a program should be designed not to write any more often than necessary.
 For example, if the volume setting for a TV is being saved, one might wait until there are no changes for 5 seconds before saving a new value to EEPROM.
 Some system designs can give early warning on power down and the program can only save to EEPROM at power down.

 Close the debug window.
-Copy the prototype.h file to a new file protoalone.h.
+Copy the prototype.h file to a new file protoalone.h .
 Remove from this file the line: #device ICD=TRUE This makes a program that uses the new include file a stand alone program which does not need the ICD to run.
 Modify EX9.c to use protoalone.h .
 Compile the program, then click Tools&gt;ICD to load the program onto the Prototyping board.
 Disconnect the power from the Prototyping board, then disconnect the ICD from the Prototyping board.
 Power up only the Prototyping board and verify the program runs correctly.
 Press the reset button on the Prototyping board and release.
 The LEDs should go off while in reset, then the program will restart.